weerakkodylr/react-native-login/README.md

 # react-native-login
 User authentication screen for `React Native` using `React-Redux` and `Firebase` (For Android only).
+Also used the `react-native-navigation` as the native navigator plguin.

 # How to run

 - You need to have Android Studio and a virtual device setup and ready to use.